alacritythief/js-learning-experiments/README.md

 JS-learning-experiments
 =======================

-A bunch of JS learning experiments I've made, running through Node.
+A bunch of random JS learning experiments I've made while reading EloquentJS, running through Node.

 How to run these files
 ----------------------